andela-sjames/paystack-python/docs/customers.md

 *Arguments*

 - `perPage`: Specify how many records you want to retrieve per page.
-            If not specify we use a default value of 50.
+            If not specified we use a default value of 50.
 (Integer)

 - `page`: Specify exactly what page you want to retrieve. defaults to 1 if not present(Integer)